microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 In certain circumstances it may be necessary to exclude or suppress rules from processing objects that are in a known failed state.

 PSRule allows objects to be suppressed for a rule by TargetName.
-Objects that are suppressed are not processed by the rule at all, but will continue to be processed by other rules.
+Objects that are suppressed are not processed by the rule at all but will continue to be processed by other rules.

 Rule suppression complements pre-filtering and pre-conditions.